000Daniel/Python-Projects/Reverse text/ReadMe.md

 ## ReadMe - Info

 This script accepts text and then reverses it.
+Version 1 - uses a 'while loop' to reverse the text.
+Version 2 - uses a 'for loop' to reverse the text.

 ### Usage:
   simply type in console: ```python3 reverse.py "Hello World"```